github-copilot-resources/copilot-metrics-viewer/README.md

 * `GITHUB_CLIENT_SECRET` - client secret of the GitHub App
 * `SESSION_SECRET` - random string for securing session state

+It's also possible to run with **PAT Token**, see examples below for required variables.

 For local development register `http://localhost:3000/callback` as GH App callback Uri.
 For deployed version use the Uri of your app.